Source-Mod/source_vote/README.md

 ## Map Vote
 Creates map vote system when coop/versus/survival/survivalversus ends

+Also includes the commad ``!startvote`` for admins with the flag "g"

 To disable add ``-disableMapVote`` to command line parameters

 ### How it works